Paramedic

-A paramedic is a healthcare professional who responds to emergency calls for medical help outside of a hospital.
-Paramedics mainly work as part of the emergency medical services (EMS), most often in ambulances.
-The scope of practice of a paramedic varies among countries, but generally includes autonomous decision making around the emergency care of patients.
+A paramedic is a healthcare professional trained in the medical model, whose main role has historically been to respond to emergency calls for medical help outside of a hospital.
+Paramedics work as part of the emergency medical services (EMS), most often in ambulances.
+They also have roles in emergency medicine, primary care, transfer medicine and remote/offshore medicine.
+The scope of practice of a paramedic varies between countries, but generally includes autonomous decision making around the emergency care of patients.

 Not all ambulance personnel are paramedics, although the term is sometimes used informally to refer to any ambulance personnel.
 In some English-speaking countries, there is an official distinction between paramedics and emergency medical technicians (or emergency care assistants), in which paramedics have additional educational requirements and scope of practice.